webmaster-exit-1/terminal-assistant/README.md

 python terminal-assistant.py
 ```

-Type your query and `press Enter` to get a response from Shelby.
+Type your query and `press Enter` to get a response from Aria.
 To exit the chatbot, type `quit`

 ### Disclaimer

+* User discretion is advised.
-Shelby is a personal chatbot assistant and is not intended to replace human interaction or professional advice.
-Use it at your own risk.
+* Aria is a personal a.i. chatbot assistant and is not intended to replace human interaction or professional advice.
+* Use it at your own risk.
+* The author and any of its contributors of this software take no responsibility for any damage or loss of data while using this software